Kuriakose Kunnacherry

 Kuriakose Kunnassery (11 September 1928 – 14 June 2017) was a Syro-Malabar Catholic hierarch.
 He was the fourth bishop of the Syro-Malabar Catholic Archeparchy of Kottayam and the first Archbishop of the Archdiocese of Kottayam.
-He served as priest in the Diocese of Kottayam for 13 years from December 21, 1955 to February 24, 1968.
-Then he was bishop for 49 years from February 24, 1968 to June 14, 2017.
-Kunnacherry was head of the Diocese of Kottayam for 31 years from May 5, 1974 to December 19, 2005.
-He was elevated as Archbishop on May 19, 2005.
+He served as priest in the Diocese of Kottayam for 13 years from 21 December 1955 to 24 February 1968.
+Then he was bishop for 49 years from 24 February 1968 to 14 June 2017.
+Kunnacherry was head of the Diocese of Kottayam for 31 years from 5 May 1974 to 19 December 2005.
+He was elevated as Archbishop on 19 May 2005.

 As a bishop and Archbishop of Kottayam, Kunnacherry took initiative to establish many churches, charitable, and welfare institutions in various parts of Kerala.
 He also took initiative in establishing missions in various parts of the world for the Knanaya migrants.
 Kunnacherry served the Catholic church in various capacities and also was a leader of ecumenical movement in Kerala.

 Biography

 He was born at Pazhuthurthu near Kaduthuruthy, Kerala State, India, as the son of Joseph and Annamma in Kunnacherry family on 11 September 1928.
-After his studies, he was ordained as a priest in Rome on December 21, 1955.
-He was ordained as a bishop on February 24, 1968 at Sacred Heart Mount, Kottayam.
-He was elevated as Archbishop of Kottayam on June 3, 2005.
+After his studies, he was ordained as a priest in Rome on 21 December 1955.
+He was ordained as a bishop on 24 February 1968 at Sacred Heart Mount, Kottayam.
+He was elevated as Archbishop of Kottayam on 3 June 2005.
 He died on 14 June 2017 at Thellakom, Kottayam.
 His funeral services were officiated by Mar George Alencherry, the major archbishop of the Syro-Malabar Church, at Christ the King cathedral Kottayam where he was buried on 17 June 2017.